 The benefits of managed funds

-- Diversification: Because you're pooling your money with other investors you can invest in multiple assets and company shares without paying an arm and a leg.
+- Diversification.
+Because you're pooling your money with other investors, you can invest in multiple assets and company shares without paying an arm and a leg.

-- Expert assistance: Dealing with investments can be difficult and daunting.
-When you opt for managed funds you have access to the advice and assistance of expert fund managers.
-These are the people who not only have the knowledge and expertise that can prove invaluable to investors, but also the time to dedicate to managing multiple assets.
+- Expert assistance.
+Dealing with investments can be difficult and daunting.
+When you opt for managed funds, you have access to the advice and assistance of expert fund managers.
+These are the people who not only have the knowledge and expertise that can prove invaluable to investors but also the time to dedicate to managing multiple assets.

-Are managed funds suitable for you?
+Are managed funds a good idea for beginners?

 More guides on Finder

-What is superannuation?
+What is the money market?